rust-lang/cargo/src/doc/faq.md

 # Can libraries use `*` as a version for their dependencies?

-**Starting December 11th, 2015, crates.io will begin rejecting packages with wildcard dependency constraints.**
+**Starting January 22nd, 2016, crates.io will begin rejecting packages with wildcard dependency constraints.**

 While they _can_, strictly speaking, they should not.
 A version requirement